 Charlie Company, 1st Battalion, 20th Infantry, was by all accounts a normal unit before the March 1968 My Lai incident.
 Formed in 1966 in Hawaii, the battalion trained for nine months before deploying to Vietnam.
 The soldiers had conducted jungle search and destroy combat operations against the Viet Cong's guerrilla warfare for three months prior to My Lai.
 In January 1967, Charlie Company was selected as one of the best companies in the brigade and became part of an ad hoc battalion called Task Force Barker.
 After their training in Hawaii and three months of successful combat missions, Charlie Company had become a cohesive unit.

-The company commander, Capt.
-Ernest Medina, was perceived as a strong, effective leader who took care of his men.
-A disciplinarian, 112 he was respected by his men and built his company into a disciplined, combat-effective, well-trained unit with the will to fight and withstand the stress of combat.
-Over their three months of jungle combat search and destroy missions before My Lai, the company's soldiers had become highly stressed and frustrated due to mounting casualties and an elusive enemy.
+13 he was respected by his men and built his company into a disciplined, combat-effective, well-trained unit with the will to fight and withstand the stress of combat.15 Over their three months of jungle combat search and destroy missions before My Lai, the company's soldiers had become highly stressed and frustrated due to mounting casualties and an elusive enemy.